3. Time of Honor

 Those who had attended the Lord of Gondor and Arnor to his final rest withdrew to allow him privacy with his wife ere he left them completely, but as far as they were from the King's bier, several of those could still hear most of what was said, particularly his children, his brothers and the Lord Glorfindel, Legolas, and the Hobbit, Faramir Took.
 These had, of course, the enhanced hearing of their kinds and could not help hearing the pleas given by the Lady Arwen for him to linger at least a little longer.
 Much of this interchange was spoken in Sindarin, and a little even in Quenya, but it was all too well understood by those who stood by.

-Then came the moment when as the Queen spoke there was a sudden arching of the King’s back, an opening of his mouth with surprise, then its smoothing into a smile as his eyes closed into final sleep.
+Then came the moment when as the Queen spoke there was a sudden arching of the King's back, an opening of his mouth with surprise, then its smoothing into a smile as his eyes closed into final sleep.
 The Star of Elendil on his forehead suddenly flamed with a brilliant light which dazzled all, then dimmed.
 All went completely still, and time even in that apparently timeless place seemed suspended.
-Faramir felt he saw a shining form rise from the figure on the bier and hover briefly over them all, looking down with compassion and love at those who waited, reach down to caress with shining fingers the still dark tresses of his wife; and then it looked away, toward the West, and began to be drawn that way, growing brighter and brighter as it began to move away from them--and then it was gone, hidden by the bulk of Mount Mindoluin.
-Only briefly did Arwen respond to that Light, focusing her attention back again on the body lying before her; but Faramir could tell Glorfindel saw it clearly and followed its progress, that Legolas saw it and wept and bowed his head, that the Sons of Elrond watched it with only partially comprehending attention, that the children of Aragorn and Arwen saw it, honored it, then turned their attention back to their mother, and that for the others it was only dimly perceived and beyond their comprehension.
+Faramir felt he saw a shining form rise from the figure on the bier and hover briefly over them all, looking down with compassion and love at those who waited, reach down to caress with shining fingers the still dark tresses of his wife; and then it looked away, toward the West, and began to be drawn that direction, growing brighter and brighter as it began to move away from them--and then it was gone, hidden by the bulk of Mount Mindoluin.
+Only briefly did Arwen respond to that Light before focusing her attention back again on the body lying before her; but Faramir could tell Glorfindel saw it clearly and followed its progress, that Legolas saw it and wept and bowed his head, that the Sons of Elrond watched it with only partially comprehending attention, that the children of Aragorn and Arwen saw it, honored it, then turned their attention back to their mother, and that for the others it was only dimly perceived and beyond their comprehension.
 No, perhaps the Lord Barahir saw it.
-Perhaps he saw it; but with the attention of his new Lord, his was drawn to the sight of the Queen’s grief.
+Perhaps he saw it; but with the attention of his new Lord, his was drawn to the sight of the Queen's grief.

 The tolling of the Bell of the Kings startled all save the Queen, who in the depths of her loss did not appear to hear it at all.
-All remained still for some time after it had finally stilled, and finally Eldarion came forward to kneel by his mother and embrace her shoulders as the Warden of the Silent Street returned, as others came near with the cruel tools which needed to be used next.
+All remained still for some time after it had finally stilled, and finally Eldarion came forward to kneel by his mother and embrace her shoulders as the Warden of the Silent Street returned, as others came near with the cruel tools that needed to be used next.

-Arwen finally raised her eyes from the beloved face of her Lord, looked with eyes which refused to comprehend at those waiting.
+Arwen finally raised her eyes from the beloved face of her Lord, looked with eyes that refused to comprehend at those waiting.
 The new King spoke gently.
-“My beloved Lady Mother, we must leave these for a time to do what must be done.
-When they are finished, you can return.”
+"My beloved Lady Mother, we must leave these for a time to do what must be done.
+When they are finished, you can return."